Moon Sand Recipe (Taste-Safe!)

 Instructions

-• Place the flour on a baking sheet and bake it in the oven for 5 minutes at 350°F to kill any harmful bacteria.
-(You can skip this step if you don't need the moon sand to be taste-safe.)
+• Spread the flour on a baking sheet and bake it in the oven at 350°F for 5 minutes to kill any harmful bacteria.
+(If you don't need the moon sand to be taste-safe, you can skip this step.)

-• Use a toothpick to mix some candy colouring into the oil.
+• Use a toothpick, a popsicle stick or the handle of a small spoon to mix some candy coloring into the oil.

 Video